Brass Threaded Insert Manufacturer, USA

 Straight knurled brass insert for thermoplastic plastic molding

-We do not manufacture brass threaded insert just for specification.
+We manufacture custom brass threaded inserts for OEM plastic injection molded parts, produced strictly to customer drawings with defined thread standards, controlled OD, and specified knurl geometry.
 We cut them to perfect fit that hold, moves, flexes, and shrinks over time.
 Every batch we dispatch goes to through tight quality checks, quality thread gauge inspections, and real press-fit logic.

 Looking for brass inserts that fit clean and hold tight?